mesangar/SIE-OMS/README.md

 # SIE-OMS
 The final representation of the SIE-OMS method is a superposition of both parts, SIE and OMS, always assuming the edges as background and object masks as foreground.
 Finally, we use a simulated phosphene map on a computer screen, but the same activation images could be directly applied to the retinal implant.

 - To run the code:
 ```
 generate_phosp_image.py
 ```

-You can find more details in S1 Appendix [Supplementary material] (SIEOMS_supp.pdf).
+You can find more details in S1 Appendix [Supplementary material] (https://github.com/mesangar/SIE-OMS/SIEOMS_supp.pdf).

 Check the [Project Page](https://github.com/mesangar/SIE-OMS) for more details!